19 Guitar Accessories Every Beginner Needs

 We're frequently asked what are our favorite guitar accessories to keep guitars looking and playing their best.
-This is our Top 10 essential guitar accessories every guitar lover will probably want to have.
+This is our list of essential guitar accessories every guitar lover will probably want to have.

 Video Transcription